holoviz/panel/examples/reference/custom_components/AnyWidget.md

 # `AnyWidgetComponent`

-Panel's `AnyWidgetComponent` class simplifies the creation of custom Panel components using JavaScript and the [`AnyWidget`](https://anywidget.dev/) library.
+Panel's `AnyWidgetComponent` class simplifies the creation of custom Panel components using the [`AnyWidget`](https://anywidget.dev/) JavaScript API.

 ```pyodide
 import panel as pn